MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

     :::image type="content" source="media/Private-Endpoint-Approval.png" alt-text="Description for the private endpoint approval step.":::

 1. In Customer Insights - Data, go to **Settings** > **Permissions** and select the **Private Links** tab.
 The Private Links now show the status **Approved**.

-1. Continue to add your [data sources](connect-common-data-model.md) that are linked to your protected storage.

 ## Delete an Azure Private link